CONSIDER THE YEARS

 During the Christmas and New Year’s celebrations, I’ve had wonderful opportunities to follow Moses’ instructions.
 I’ve preached a bit to my children, my grandchildren, and my great-grandchildren.
 I didn’t preach a long sermon.
 Often it was just a sentence or two.
 Like Moses, I even sang a verse or two of a song.

 One of my heroes is my uncle, Rev. Manley Pritchard, 21 years older than his sister, my mother (see photo below).
 My father was away during WW2 years, and my uncle filled in as a father sometimes.
 I can remember stern warnings, as well as good stories from him.
 He would be 138 years old if he was still here with us.
 His words still sound in my memories.
 He compiled a book which, in my opinion, should be back in print.
-It’s called, Pebbles From The Brink — “the brink” being the shore of the river of death (here is a link to an online version of the book…click the arrow to turn the pages).
+It’s called, Pebbles From The Brink — “the brink” being the shore of the river of death (here is a link to an online version of the book…click on the pages to turn the page).
 The last words of dying people are often startling.
 Of course, Uncle Manley also included in his book the last words of Jesus, which were, according to John, who was there, “It is finished” (John 19:30).
 As a 12-year-old boy, I heard my dying mother’s last word.
 She laboured to say my name, “David.”
 I went to her side, kissed her and said through my sobs, “Mother, I’ll meet you in Heaven.”
 My dad reminded me several times that I added the words, “I will, I will.”
 I know I can have this assurance because Jesus “FINISHED” the work He came to earth to accomplish.
 His Cross is the bridge from this side of the river of death to the shores of Heaven.

 Yours for wisdom to find the right words to say to our loved ones,